-2. Writes multi-paragraph information pieces that develop a central idea and flow from introduction, body, to conclusion using supporting details (descriptions, letters, reports, and instructions).
+2. Writes multi-paragraph information pieces that develop a central ideas and flow from introduction, body to conclusion using supporting details (descriptions, letters, reports, and instructions).

-4. Writes multi-paragraph persuasive pieces with a clearly stated position of opinion and supporting detail to persuade the reader, citing sources when needed.
+4. Writes multi-paragraph persuasive pieces with a clearly stated position of opinion and supporting detail, citing sources when needed.